• Skip to main content

 • Be a scientific researcher in Mexican waters.

-• Have an invitation from a public or private organization to participate in unpaid activity in Mexico.
+• Have an invitation from a public or private organization to participate in an unpaid activity in Mexico.

 • Applying for the Youth Mobility visa (see below.)